Eric Bischoff: Immortal (2010–2012)

 In October 2009, Bischoff helped negotiate a deal among Total Nonstop Action Wrestling (TNA), Hulk Hogan, and himself.
 According to Bischoff, Hogan gave Bischoff the power to sign contracts on his behalf.
 He pointed that TNA only wanted Hogan, but Hogan wouldn't go to TNA without Bischoff.
 Bischoff also said that he went with Hogan to oversee his creative.
 He premiered alongside Hogan on the January 4, 2010, episode of Impact! as part of an alliance to take over and rebuild the franchise.
 Behind the scenes, he was also appointed TNA executive producer.

 Despite being a heel when dealing with the likes of Jeff Jarrett, Mick Foley and Abyss, Bischoff refereed his first TNA match at Against All Odds, favoring the face challenger Samoa Joe over the heel champion A.J.
 Styles in a match for the TNA World Heavyweight Championship.
-During the match, as part of the storyline, Bischoff punched out Styles' manager Ric Flair, after he interfered in the match, but the distraction led to Styles retaining his belt.
+During the match, as part of the storyline, Bischoff punched out Styles's manager Ric Flair, after he interfered in the match, but the distraction led to Styles retaining his belt.
 On the March 15 episode of Impact!, Bischoff attempted to shave Foley bald as a punishment for trying to help Jarrett in a handicap match the previous week, but was shaved bald himself, when Foley turned the tables on him.
 At Lockdown, Bischoff turned face by helping Team Hogan defeat Team Flair in the Lethal Lockdown match.
 The next months Bischoff worked with Hogan, Jeff Jarrett and Samoa Joe against Sting and Kevin Nash, who claimed that they knew that Bischoff and Hogan were up to something.
 During this time, Abyss turned on Hogan and went on a rampage, which included attacking the TNA World Heavyweight Champion Rob Van Dam to the point that he was forced to vacate the title, all the while claiming that he was controlled by some entity, that was coming to TNA.
 After he manhandled TNA president Dixie Carter on the October 7 episode of Impact!, Bischoff presented Carter with the paperwork that would have Abyss fired after his match with Van Dam at Bound for Glory, which she then proceeded to sign.